 *This will be a 30 minute meeting to go over the role of candidates, parents and sponsors.
 Please bring a copy of your child’s baptismal certificate as well as $20 for the books.

 Monday, September 18th: Confirmation classes begin

 There are 8 classes to attend.
 (1 per month) There are 2 schedules to choose from.
 Your child with first need to choose to be in group A or group B. Once you have chosen a group you will attend either the Monday OR Tuesday class as it fits your families schedule.
 Although it may appear confusing at first, it is to give families the most flexibility possible to accommodate for other commitments you may have.
 Please note that all 8 classes as well as the assignments are required.
 The schedules are listed below, but will also be in the front of the Confirmation workbook.

 2018 Confirmation Mass is scheduled for Tuesday, May 29th at 7:00pm

 Contact Pamela Steil at 780-960-0135 or email me at email@example.com for more information.

 This year a Confirmation Program will also be offered for high school students enrolled at St. Peter the Apostle.
 Please email Mike Landry for more information firstname.lastname@example.org.

-As with Baptism, we also offer Christian initiation programs for children (RCIC).
+We also offer Christian initiation programs for children (RCIC) for children ages 6-14 who have not yet been baptized.
 These groups meet weekly throughout the year to learn about the faith and prepare for the Sacraments of Baptism.
 Please contact the parish office for more information.